 What is Bedwetting?

-It is also known as urinary incontinence or nocturnal enuresis, Bedwetting is a condition when urine passes involuntarily during sleep.
+It is also known as urinary incontinence or nocturnal enuresis, Bedwetting is when urine passes involuntarily during sleep.
+Bedwetting is common among children, even after toilet training.
+Bedwetting can also be genetic and runs in families if a parent or sibling also has or has this issue.

 It is classified into 2 types: